 7. Lastly, pour the sesame oil into the kimchi fried rice and switch off the fire immediately.
 Continue to stir until fragrant.

 8. Top it with the eggs and serve with the Korean seaweed.
-For better presentation, you can make a mozzarella cheese egg roll around the fried rice, just like what I did!
+For a better presentation, you can make a mozzarella cheese egg roll around the fried rice, just like what I did!